Nest is a company that designs and manufactures smart home products, including thermostats, cameras, and doorbells, as part of the Nest Product Line.

 In the early days of Nest, the company was struggling to make its products work.
-The first version of the Nest thermostat had a lot of bugs, and customers were unhappy with it.
+The first version of the Nest Thermostat had a lot of bugs, and customers were unhappy with it.

-They went back to the drawing board.
+They went back to the drawing board for more product innovation.

 The answer is that not everybody is a handyman.
 You see, the biggest obstacle consumers had was that many of them didn't have the right tool to handle the installation easily.
 Not everyone would have the skills or inclination to fiddle with the wiring and the wall for more than a few minutes.